Binatik/Binatik/README.md

 Simple skills when working with python.

 Experience in developing gulp, in particular webpack.

+simple typeScript skills.